Rupert Klein, Jobst Heitzig, Markus Brill

 We employ a variety of methods from different fields throughout the analysis.
 First, the representation of decision situations in which we want to assign responsibility is achieved through an extension of extensive-form games, giving us the necessary tools to talk about responsibility in a formal way.
 Proposed responsibility functions are then evaluated according to their performance in selected paradigmatic example scenarios or via an axiomatic method.
 Finally, the selected functions will be applied in a real-world scenario, which will be computed using climate modelling.

 As a first step, we identified taxonomies of the various meanings of the term ‘responsibility’.
-The kind that we are interested in concerns the moral evaluation of actions of intentionally acting agents.
-It is more restrictive than a simple causal connection but does not go as far as legal liability.
-Also, unlike an impartial causal responsibility the kind that we focus on presupposes a relation to an ethically undesired outcome.
-We therefore name it ‘moral responsibility’.
+The kind that we are interested in concerns the moral evaluation of actions of intentionally acting agents and can be referred to as ‘moral responsibility’.

 Assessment of the degree of backwards-looking responsibility in an example situation discussed in the moral philosophy literature.
 A robber (1) has stabbed a victim, knowing that a doctor (2) would administer either a negligent or a regular treatment, leading to different probabilities of survival (★).
-In one variant of the responsibility measure, the robber is assigned 50% “counterfactual” responsibility for the victim’s possible death, which is the difference between the worst-case probability of death in the two branches of the extensive-form tree that the robber could choose from.
-This is even though the victim lived as the doctor actually chose the regular treatment.
-This constitutes a case of moral luck for the robber, which, however, we argue they were not allowed to count on.
+Actually, the doctor chooses the regular treatment and the victim lives.
+In one variant of the responsibility measure, the robber is assigned 50% “counterfactual” responsibility for the victim’s possible death.
+This is the largest difference in the probability of death arising from the robber’s action, compared in all possible scenarios.
+We argue that the robber was not allowed to count on the doctor’s treatment, as this constitutes a case of ‘moral luck’.
 Other variants come to different assessments since they treat the unquantifiable uncertainty of what the doctor would do in a different way.

 1. Hiller S, Heitzig J (2021) Quantifying Responsibility with Probabilistic Causation — The Case of Climate Action. arXiv preprint https://arxiv.org/abs/2111.02304